Patrick Chêne

-Patrick Chêne (born 26 April 1956 in Lyon) is a French journalist who worked mainly on France TV, where he commented the Tour de France between 1989 and 2000.
+Patrick Chêne (born 26 April 1956 in Lyon) is a French journalist who worked mainly on France TV, where he commented on the Tour de France between 1989 and 2000.

 Biography

 Youth

 Educated at the Lyons High School of St. Mary Lyon, and then becoming a law graduate, Patrick Chêne began his journalistic career in 1977 as a freelancer at the Progrès de Lyon.
-He then worked the letters department, then the sports section of the newspaper.
+He then worked in the letters department, then the sports section of the newspaper.

 TV career

 In 1982 he joined the newspaper L'Équipe, then in 1985 he worked on television at Antenne 2 as a journalist for Stade 2.

 He commented on the Tour de France from 1989 to 2000 in the company of Robert Chapatte, then Bernard Thevenet.

 Patrick Chêne was appointed sports director of Antenne 2 and presented Stade 2 between March 1992 – July 1995 before moving to newscast the newsshow 13 heures on France 2 from 1995 to 1998.
 He was then director of the sports department of France Télévisions from 1998 to 2000, succeeding Jean Reveillon.

 From 1997 to 1999 he co-hosted Telethon with Sophie Davant.
 He also co-hosted Les Trésors du monde with Nathalie Simon in 1994.